Sciences-historiques-numeriques/sciences-historiques-numeriques.github.io/README.md

 ## Welcome to the Digital Historian website !

 This website was initiated and is maintained by Francesco Beretta.
-It publishes resources, documentation, code, etc. concerning digital history research and teaching.
+It publishes resources, documentation, code, etc. for research and teaching in digital history.

 ### Publications and websites